 A FRIENDLY WARNING: Tokyo accommodation gets booked out months in advance for busy seasons like the late March to mid-April Tokyo cherry blossom season and the November fall foliage season.
 Book well in advance for these times.

-You can check current Tokyo hotel availability during March, April and November on Booking.com and Agoda.com
+You can check current Tokyo hotel availability during March, April and November on Booking.com or Agoda.com.

 Visiting Kyoto?